Testing the isotropy of high energy cosmic rays using spherical needlets: Acknowledgments

-For the numerical part of this work, we acknowledge the use of the \textsc{Healp}ix package \citep{gorski+2005} and of the SphereLab (an \textsc{Octave} interface to \textsc{Healp}ix package, needlet transforms, and utilities).
-We thank Dmitri Semikoz for useful discussions concerning high energy cosmic rays, and Maude le Jeune, Jean-François Cardoso and Frédéric Guilloux for making available some of the tools used for the computational aspects of the present work.
-We thank the anonymous referees and associate editor for their suggestions and remarks that improved the presentation of this paper.
+For the numerical part of this work, we acknowledge the use of the \textsc{Healp}ix package [\citet{gorski+2005}] and of the SphereLab (an \textsc{Octave} interface to \textsc{Healp}ix package, needlet transforms and utilities).
+We thank Dmitri Semikoz for useful discussions concerning high energy cosmic rays, and Maude le Jeune, Jean-Fran\c{c}ois Cardoso and Fr\'{e}d\'{e}ric Guilloux for making available some of the tools used for the computational aspects of the present work.
+We thank the anonymous referees and Associate Editor for their suggestions and remarks that significantly improved the presentation of this paper.